morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

-# How to Walk Turtles :turtle:
+#  :turtle:  :turtle: :turtle:  How to Walk Turtles :turtle:  :turtle:  :turtle:

 Here are some instructions from very basic to a little bit high level ones to walk turtles.